beckym223/manual_work/E6_long_edited.md

 propriate account of the main lines of in- stitutional change" (p.
 146).19 Schumpeter
 (1947) came closer in this century to pro-
-18 Work has been done in some of these areas, but this work has largely lacked a time dimension.
-19 The next several paragraphs borrow heavily from pp. 138-42 of this paper.

 ### ---Economics-1976-0-12.txt---